bcmyguest/reading-list/README.md

 # reading-list
 # Personal Reading List

-A series of some books that have helped guide the me on my path, feel free to suggest some more :) Note that my categorization is a bit funky - many of these books could really be in almost all of the categories...sorry about that!
+A series of some books that have helped guide the me on my path (or I just enjoyed), feel free to suggest some more :) Note that my categorization is a bit funky - many of these books could really be in almost all of the categories...sorry about that!

+### Engineering Management
+- Managing Humans: Biting and Humorous Tales of a Software Engineering Manager by Michael Lopp
+    - For those new to management, I'd recommend it.
+Nothing crazy, but it was a good sidekick for me in my first stint as a manager

+- An Elegant Puzzle: Systems of Engineering Management by Will Larson
+- The Manager's Path

 ### Agile/Lean/Kanban/Scrum